 Introduction

 In today’s fast-paced software development landscape, the balance between speed and quality is increasingly difficult to achieve.
-A recent conversation with one of my team leads highlighted this challenge.
+A recent conversation with one of my team lead’s highlighted this challenge.
 His team relies heavily on AI-generated code, which raises questions about maintaining high standards in code quality.

 The Current Workflow